Please go to the 'Credits towards further study' section for more information.

 Core content

-- Conceptual approaches to terrorism.
+- Conceptual approaches to intelligence and counterterrorism,

-- Evaluate the purpose and structures of intelligence function · Identify and assess categories of intelligence.
-(Sources, disciplines, organisations)
+- Identify and assess categories of intelligence.
+(Sources, disciplines, organisations),

-- Assess the influence of culture, history, power, and human factors upon the effectiveness of intelligence. assumptions, aims, frameworks and principles.
+- Assess the influence of culture, history, power, and human factors upon the effectiveness of intelligence. assumptions, aims, frameworks and principles,

-- CT strategies, globally, regionally and nationally.
+- Counterterrorism and intelligence strategies, globally, regionally and nationally,

-- The CT ‘Toolkit’.
+- The intelligence ‘Toolkit’.

 Accommodation options and prices